OpenGVLab/VideoChat-R1/README.md

 ![alt text](sotas.png)

-Across short-form & long-form videos, temporal grounding, video reasoning, and spatio-temporal perception, the model delivers consistently stronger results
+Across short-form & long-form videos, temporal grounding, video reasoning, and spatio-temporal perception, the model delivers consistently stronger results.

 ## :parrot: Introduction

 ![alt text](framework.png)

-We adopt multi-task joint RL to strengthen the model’s spatio-temporal perception and video reasoning capabilities.
+We adopt multi-task joint RL to strengthen the model’s spatio-temporal perception and reasoning capabilities.

 ![alt text](perception.jpg)

-During the inference process, we use the Region of Interest strategy which allows the model to gradually find the video interval of interest.
-By using multi-step perception, model performance increases with the number of perceptions.
+During inference, we simulate hierarchical human attention to enable the model to progressively localize the Region of Interest (ROI) within input videos.
+This multi-step perception process ensures that the model's performance improves with each step.

 ## Demo & Inference

-Refer to [hf README](https://huggingface.co/OpenGVLab/VideoChat-R1_7B) to inference our model.
+Please refer to [hf README](https://huggingface.co/OpenGVLab/VideoChat-R1_7B) for the steps required to perform inference..

 ## Evaluation